smn-d/Graph_network/README.md

 ### wednesday 7th july

-in preparation of an indepth reading of the Nonparametric statistical inference and stochastic block model, I refreshed my understanding of basic probabilities along with numpy and matplotlib to help with visualisation.
+In preparation of an indepth reading of the Nonparametric statistical inference and stochastic block model, I refreshed my understanding of basic probabilities along with numpy and matplotlib to help with visualisation.

+studied the community chapter of network theory up to section 9.5